Telex from Cuba

 Telex from Cuba is the 2008 debut novel by writer Rachel Kushner.
-The novel follows a group of anglo-expatriates living in Cuba during the Cuban revolution and was loosely based on Kushner's mother's experience growing up in Cuba on territory occupied by the United Fruit Company.
+The novel follows a group of anglo-expatriates living in Cuba during the Cuban Revolution and was loosely based on Kushner's mother's experience growing up in Cuba on territory occupied by the United Fruit Company.

 Plot

-Set in Cuba during Fulgencio Batista's reign as dictator, the novel follows the intersecting lives of several families of white American expatriates, the men of which work for the United Fruit Company.
-Several Americans who, back home, would have been of different classes and never mixed, become close while living in Cuba.
-K.C.
-Stites, the son of the CEO, with the encouragement of his mother, grows close with Everly Lederer, the daughter of a man who was considered weak and ineffectual back home.
-His best friend is from the Allain family whom the Stites consider hillbillys and who is rumoured to have killed a man back in America.
-The Carringtons are a couple who lived in Latin America for most of their lives and have a bitter acerbic marriage.
-Tip Carrington regularly cheats on his wife, and Mrs. Carrington has turned to alcohol in order to help.
+Set in Cuba during Fulgencio Batista's reign as dictator, the novel follows the intersecting lives of several families of white American expatriates, the men of whom work for the United Fruit Company.
+Several Americans who would have belonged to different social classes back home and never mixed, become close while living in Cuba.
+The CEO's son K.C.
+Stites, with his mother's encouragement, grows close to Everly Lederer, daughter of a man considered weak and ineffectual back home.
+K.C.'s best friend is from the Allain family, whom the Stites consider hillbillies and who is rumoured to have killed a man in the U.S. The Carringtons are a couple who lived in Latin America for most of their lives and have an acerbic marriage.
+Tip Carrington is an adulterer, and Mrs. Carrington has turned to alcohol in order to cope.

-In 1958, the rebel forces begin to grow stronger and gain sympathy from several of the children of the white ex-patriates.
-K.C's older brother Del runs off to join the rebels and helps to organize attacks against his father.
+In 1958, the rebel forces start to grow stronger and gain sympathy from several of the white expats' children.
+K.C.'s older brother Del runs off to join the rebels and helps organize attacks against his father.
 After a bomb goes off in the United Fruit Company's prestigious club, the white Americans are forced to evacuate by their government.